wichayutdew/paidy-assignment/README.md

    > But anyway, before we reach that point, we need to at least have some supporting data to show that it's not physically possible to satisfy the requirement.
 That's leads to the next 2 task that I'll implement.
 Prometheus

-## Build Integration Tests
+## Build Integration/E2E Tests

-> To ensure the service connects to the One Frame API and Redis external cache correctly
+> To ensure the service connects to the One Frame API, Vault, and Redis external cache correctly and returns result as expected.
+- Create integration test stack using docker-compose container to run Forex app, One Frame API, Vault, and Redis.
+  And use Scalatest to try hit to /rates endpoint to ensure all the scenarios

+### Caveat
+1. cannot do healthcheck while spinning up One Frame API due to lacks of healthcheck endpoint

 ### Assumptions